 Water: As the trail spends a lot of time meandering along ridges and on summits, water can be an issue on this hike.
 Come prepared by carrying at least 5L.

-Dogs: There are several segments of the trail that your furry friend will not be able to negotiate and there have been several forced evacuations as a result of people trying, so make sure to leave your dog at home for this one.
+Dogs: There are several segments of the trail that your furry friend will not be able to negotiate.
+There have been several forced evacuations as a result of people trying, so leave your dog at home for this one.

 Cell Reception: Good reception is available until Brunswick lake.
-After that, expect to lose it until the gruelling final slog down the 5km of access road.
+After that, expect to lose it until the grueling final slog down the 5km of access road.

 Insurance: If you’re travelling from outside Canada, make sure your travel insurance covers you for this type of adventure.
-If you’re looking for comprehensive coverage, World Nomads has many great options for protecting adventure lovers.
+World Nomads has great plans that include emergency evacuation for this type of adventure.

 Bears: You’re in bear country.
-Make lots of noise, bring bear spray and be extra noisy in the obvious areas overgrown with berries (I spooked a bear in the berry-laden meadow between David Peak and Magnesia Meadows).
+Make lots of noise, bring bear spray and a bear canister to store your food (as there are no hangs/boxes).
+Be extra noisy in the obvious areas overgrown with berries (I spooked a bear in the berry-laden meadow between David Peak and Magnesia Meadows).

 Other information: Check BC Parks website for important updates on trail access or warnings.